“Beloved, believe not every spirit, but try the spirits whether they are of God: because many false prophets are gone out into the world”

 light to light, upward and onward from truth to advanced truth” (3SM 74).
 Whether one refers to Mrs. White as prophetess or messenger of the Lord, it is clear that in her mind, there was

 no doubt that all of her visionary experiences were from the Lord, and that even though she grew in her prophetic understanding, the growth was from simple to complex truths.
 In other words,

 the early visions were just as true as the later ones.

-The Seventh-day Adventist Church's fundamental belief #18 states that Ellen White's "writings are a continuing and authoritative source of truth," but does Ellen White meet the scriptural tests of
+The Seventh-day Adventist Church's Fundamental Belief #18 states that Ellen White's "writings are a continuing and authoritative source of truth."
+Does Ellen White meet the scriptural tests of a

 revelations from God.
 Therefore, every prophetic claim must be painstakingly compared to the teaching of scripture, using minds illuminated by the Holy Spirit.
 Eternal destinies are at